hsrm-lume/react-native-cli-lume/documentation/NFC.md

 startSimulation();
 ```

-This is piece of software is invoked inside of the [`fireScreen.tsx`](src/screens/fireScreen.tsx) where the [fireOnLogic](src/components/fire/fireOnLogic.tsx) component loads up the HCE-Module of the phone with the correct data.
+This piece of software is invoked inside of the [`fireScreen.tsx`](src/screens/fireScreen.tsx) where the [fireOnLogic](src/components/fire/fireOnLogic.tsx) component loads up the HCE-Module of the phone with the correct data.

 Find more documentation on the HCE-Fork [here](https://github.com/hsrm-lume/react-native-hce).